House, Chapel, Gardens

 What Happens During Community Prayers?

-• At the Evening Prayer, there is a hymn, psalms and scripture reading followed by a short time of silence, a time of free intercessions followed by the ‘Our Father’, a blessing and am hymn.
+• At the Evening Prayer, there is a hymn, psalms and scripture reading followed by a short time of silence, a time of free intercessions followed by the ‘Our Father’, a blessing and a hymn.

 The Gardens